Texas Ranger Division: Texas Rangers rank structure

+The selection process for becoming a Texas Ranger is highly competitive.
+Applicants must have extensive prior law enforcement experience, typically eight years or more, and demonstrate exceptional investigative, interviewing, and case management skills.
+Only a small number are selected each cycle.

 Uniforms

 Modern-day Rangers (as well as their predecessors) do not have a prescribed uniform per se, although the State of Texas does provide guidelines as to appropriate Ranger attire, including a requirement that Rangers wear clothing that is western in nature.
 Currently, the favored attire includes white shirt and tie, khaki/tan or gray trousers, light-colored western hat, "ranger" belt, and cowboy boots.
 Historically, according to pictorial evidence, Rangers wore whatever clothes they could afford or muster, which were usually worn out from heavy use.
 While Rangers still pay for their clothing today, they receive an initial stipend to offset some of the costs of boots, gunbelts and hats.

-On rare occasions, a Medal of Valor has been issued.

 To carry out their horseback missions, Rangers adapted tack and personal gear to fit their needs.
 Until the beginning of the 20th century, the greatest influence was from the vaqueros (Mexican cowboys).
 Saddles, spurs, ropes and vests used by the Rangers were all fashioned after those of the vaqueros.
 Most Rangers also preferred to wear broader-brimmed sombreros as opposed to cowboy hats, and they favored square-cut, knee-high boots with a high heel and pointed toes, in a more Spanish style.
 Both groups carried their guns the same way, with the holsters positioned high around their hips instead of low on the thigh.
 This placement made it easier to draw while riding a horse.

 Badges

 The wearing of badges became more common in the late 1800s.
 Historians have suggested several reasons for the lack of the regular use of a badge; among them, some Rangers felt a shiny badge was a tempting target.
 Other historians have speculated there was no real need to show a badge to a hostile Native American or outlaw.
 Additionally, from a historical viewpoint, a Ranger's pay was so scanty that the money required for such fancy accoutrements was rarely available.
 Nevertheless, some Rangers did wear badges, and the first of these appeared around 1875.
 They were locally made and varied considerably from one to another, but they invariably represented a star cut from a Mexican silver coin (usually a five-peso coin).
+The star-in-a-wheel design represents both independence and unity, hallmarks of Texas's frontier history and the mission of the Rangers.
 The design is reminiscent of Texas's Lone Star flag.

 Although present-day Rangers wear the familiar "star in a wheel" badge, it was adopted officially only recently.
 The current design of the Rangers' badge was approved in 1962, when Ranger Hardy L. Purvis and his mother donated enough Mexican five-peso coins to the DPS to provide badges for all 62 Rangers who were working at that time as commissioned officers.